mrbungle64/ioBroker.ecovacs-deebot/README.md

 * The generation of map images does not work properly with the Deebot X1 series

 ## Changelog

+### 1.4.10 (alpha)
+* Bumped ecovacs-deebot.js to 0.9.1
+* Added channel with information about the last cleaned spot area
+* Added "mark for next spot area cleaning" states for each spot area

 ### 1.4.9 (latest beta)
 * Bumped ecovacs-deebot.js to 0.9.1-beta.3